 To find the median household income of a county, we arrange all the household incomes from lowest to highest.
 Then, we look for the income value that falls exactly in the middle of the list.
 This value shows the median household income for that county.
 The median value helps us get an idea of how much people earn in that area, considering everyone, and also helps avoid the impact of extremely high or low incomes.

 The largest part of these labor losses comes from people dying due to opioid overdoses, estimated at $1.9 billion.
 When we calculate the economic costs of losing lives, it's crucial to remember that these estimates don't include the true value of the lives we've lost, which is immeasurable.

 There are harmful effects of the opioid epidemic that can't be reduced to a dollar amount.
 These include the emotional impact, reduced quality of life, and other negative effects on communities.
 So, the numbers mentioned in this study, while important, don't capture the complete impact of the opioid crisis in Virginia.

 The Virginia Department of Health (VDH) is dedicated to ending the opioid epidemic, which takes thousands of lives every year.

 VDH's Opioid-Reduction Efforts

-- Partnering with emergency departments to link those who have experienced an overdose with peer support and treatment programs;
+Teaming up with emergency departments to connect those who've had an overdose with peer support and treatment programs.

-- Distributing the Centers for Disease Control and Prevention's “It Only Takes a Little to Lose A Lot” media campaign across Virginia;
+Sharing the Centers for Disease Control and Prevention's “It Only Takes a Little to Lose A Lot” media campaign all across Virginia.

-- Sponsoring learning opportunities for health care providers through an online education platform.
+Providing educational opportunities for healthcare providers through an online education platform.